pil0706/Map_blog/post_temp/2019-08-22-PositionOfPOIs.md

-# Let's Talk About How The Label Positions are Different.
+# How The Label Positions are Different

 It is obvious that the label positions of Apple Maps and Google Maps are very different.